7 Common (and Preventable) Daycare Safety Violations

 Similar to consumer products, daycares should have a process by which they check for and/or are notified of food product recalls.
 Additionally, any staff member who handles food should be properly trained in food handling safety.

 If your child has food allergies, ask about safeguards that are in place to prevent accidental cross-contamination.
-Also ask about preventive measure, like labeling, that are in place to keep a child from accidentally being fed allergenic food.
+Also ask about preventive measures, like labeling, that are in place to keep a child from accidentally being fed allergenic food.

 More than 300 children are treated in emergency departments for poisoning every day.
 On average, two of those children die.